withastro/astro/.changeset/brown-jars-lick.md

 'astro': patch
 ---

-fix: links with same path but different search params not prefetched
+Fixes an issue where links with the same pathname as the current page, but different search params, were not prefetched.